 Motor fuel is taxed at fixed rates per gallon by 41 states.
-Rates on gasoline and gasohol range from $8 \not e$ in Alaska to $37.5 \not e$ in Washington; rates on diesel fuel range from $8 \not e$ in Alaska to $45.1 \not e$ in Connecticut.
-The remaining nine states reset rates per gallon periodically based on the retail or wholesale price of motor fuel, or on other factors.
-Their latest available rates were:
+Rates on gasoline and gasohol range from $8\phi$ in Alaska to $37.5\phi$ in Washington; rates on diesel fuel range from $8\phi$ in Alaska to $39.6\phi$ in Connecticut.
+The remaining nine states set rates per gallon periodically based on the retail or wholesale price of motor fuel, or on other factors.
+Their latest available rates are on the next page: